-People often confuse an HR generalist with an HR administrator; however, they are different roles.
+Many people confuse the HR generalist role with the HR administrator role.
+However, they are different roles with distinct responsibilities.
 HR generalists work with current employees and manage all people-related issues.
-HR administrators help the HR manager in daily tasks, process new hires, manage HR data, and HR data systems such as an HRIS.
+HR administrators help the human resources managers in their daily tasks such as processing new hires, managing HR data, and using human resource data systems such as an HRIS.

 - Review, revise, and update company policies.